Whatsapp Icon

 Blood Tests: The initial step in diagnosing parathyroid cancer involves blood tests to check for elevated calcium levels and parathyroid hormone (PTH) levels.
 High levels of calcium and PTH might suggest the presence of parathyroid cancer.

-Imaging Tests: To locate the tumor and assess whether cancer has spread, doctors might recommend imaging tests.
+Imaging Tests: To locate the tumor and assess whether the cancer has spread, doctors might recommend imaging tests.
 These can include ultrasound, computed tomography (CT) scans, or magnetic resonance imaging (MRI).
 These tests help in getting a detailed view of the parathyroid glands and surrounding tissues.

 Biopsy: A biopsy, where a small sample of tissue is removed for examination under a microscope, is rarely performed for parathyroid cancer due to the risk of spreading the cancer cells.
 However, it may be deemed necessary in certain cases to confirm the diagnosis.